strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

 ::: caution

 - Querying your API with deep filters may cause performance issues.
 If one of your deep filtering queries is too slow, we recommend building a custom route with an optimized version of the query.
-- Deep filtering isn't available for polymorphic relations.
+- Deep filtering isn't available for polymorphic relations (eg: Dynamic Zones & Media Fields).

 :::